 Property: 6 claims in the Broken Hills district, 15 miles S. E. of Fairview, Churchill county, and N. W. of the Broken Hills Silver Corp.
 Supposed to cover the extension of the latter's vein system; main vein 7' wide in andesite.
 Still in a prospective stage, March, 1921, at which time Tonopah brokers were offering first allotment of treasury stock at 7¢.
 The same offer was being made in June.
-NEVADA interested sources, is as follows: Office: 259 North Virginia St., Reno, Nevada.
-Mine office: Broken Hills,

 BROKEN HILLS MINING CO.
-Property now owned by Broken Hills Silver Corp., which see.
+Property now owned by Broken Hills Silver Corp., which see NEVADA

 BROKEN HILLS SILVER CORPORATION Successor to Broken Hills Mng.
 Co., for which see Vol. XIV.
 An example of what G. G. Rice did with other people's money.
-Information, from
+Information, from interested sources, is as follows: